Filmora

 This lightweight ring light is easy to transport, set up, and mount your phone or camera to.
 It's a fluorescent ‘daylight' (5400K) light, so the colors in your videos will look natural.

-This light is dimmable, so you can turn it down if it’s too bright, and the Prismatic Light Stand will allow you to tilt your light to the perfect angle.
-This will be handy if you’re mounting your camera inside the ring but want to place it slightly above your face instead of having it look at you head on.
+The light is dimmable, so you can turn it down if it's too bright, and the Prismatic Light Stand will allow you to tilt your light to the perfect angle.

 Build Your Own Diva Ring Light